 Partner Visa Guide By Nilesh Nandan

-This article is useful if you hope to understand how to get a partner a visa for Australia, where one partner is an Australian citizen or permanent resident (or an eligible New Zealand citizen).
+This article is useful if you hope to understand how to get your partner a visa for Australia, where one partner is an Australian citizen or permanent resident (or an eligible New Zealand citizen).

 If you are worried about a visa refusal then read my guide on avoiding a partner visa refusal here.